carlosdagos/purescript-malaga-demo/presentation.md

 #### What is it?

-It's a programming paradigm where we treat functions as _first class citizens_*.
+It's a programming paradigm where we treat functions as _first class citizens_.red.bold[¹].

 It means that...